How to Putt Disc Golf

 Conclusion

 Learning how to putt disc golf properly is an essential step towards developing an excellent putting game.
 As a beginner, knowing the basics of putting is key while learning new techniques to improve your putting game.
-It is important for you to spend some time on the field, developing your putting routine, and eventually applying those methods and techniques to the actual game.
+Devote time to field practice, refining your putting routine, and then apply these methods and techniques in real games.